 2 Stay in a Universal Express Pass Hotel – Royal Pacific, Hard Rock, or Portofino Bay

-You must stay at the Royal Pacific, Hard Rock, or Portofino Bay Hotel to get this pass for free.
+You must stay at the Royal Pacific, Hard Rock, or Portofino Bay Hotel to get the Express Pass for free.
 Universal charges other guests up to $149 a day for the pass.
 Rooms at these hotels aren’t cheap, but if you have 3 or 4 people in your room, do the math.
 The cost of your room might be LESS than the value of the Express Passes!
-Think twice about “saving money” by staying at the Cabana Bay – you still get early admission but no Express Passes when you stay there.
+Think twice about “saving money” by staying at the Cabana Bay or Sapphire Falls – you still get early admission but no Express Passes when you stay there.

 In any case, as mentioned in tip #1, you can use this early admission to be on the Forbidden Journey or the Gringott’s Bank ride an hour before anyone else is let into the park.
 If you’re quick and it’s not a slammed day at the hotels, you can potentially ride the Forbidden Journey THREE times before the rest of the park even opens (I know, I’ve done it).